ricsanfre/pi-cluster/docs/_docs/grafana.md

 ## Observability
 ### Metrics
-By default Grafana expose Prometheus metrics at `/metrics`.
+By default Grafana exposes Prometheus metrics at `/metrics`.
 This is exposed by default.

 Kube-Prometheus-Stack automatically configures Prometheus to monitor Grafana